A318

 A319

-A319 is the representative branch of the Airbus A320 family, capturing the shorter branch prized for right-sized missions and premium-heavy layouts.
+A319 is an in-service member of the Airbus A320 family, known for the shorter branch prized for right-sized missions and premium-heavy layouts.

 A19N

-A319neo is the representative branch of the Airbus A320 family, capturing the re-engined short branch kept alive for operators that still want long-legged narrowbody flexibility in a smaller footprint.
+A319neo is an in-service member of the Airbus A320 family, known for the re-engined short branch kept alive for operators that still want long-legged narrowbody flexibility in a smaller footprint.

 A20N

-A320neo is the representative branch of the Airbus A320 family, capturing the current mainstream branch at the center of the family’s production story.
+A320neo is an in-service member of the Airbus A320 family, known for the current mainstream branch at the center of the family’s production story.

 A21N

-A321neo is the representative branch of the Airbus A320 family, capturing the stretch that pushed the family deep into single-aisle flagship territory.
+A321neo is an in-service member of the Airbus A320 family, known for the stretch that pushed the family deep into single-aisle flagship territory.

 A21X

-A321XLR is the representative branch of the Airbus A320 family, capturing the extra-long-range branch that extends single-aisle flying into routes once reserved for small widebodies or premium regional fleets.
+A321XLR is an in-service member of the Airbus A320 family, known for the extra-long-range branch that extends single-aisle flying into routes once reserved for small widebodies or premium regional fleets.

 Specifications